 Improving standard treatments

-A major goal of current research is to treat all patients more effectively, while reducing exposure to intensive treatments (and their side effects) when possible.
-For example, researchers are studying whether children who have a low risk of the tumor recurring can be successfully treated without using potentially harmful treatments such as radiation therapy and the chemotherapy drug cyclophosphamide.
+A major goal of current research is to treat all patients more effectively, while reducing the need for intensive treatments (and their side effects) when possible.
+For example, researchers are studying whether children who have a low risk of the tumor recurring can be treated without using potentially harmful treatments such as radiation therapy and the chemotherapy drug cyclophosphamide.

 Because children’s bodies are very sensitive to radiation, doctors are looking for ways to limit the doses as much as possible.
 Newer radiation therapy techniques allow doctors to aim the radiation more precisely, limiting the amount that reaches normal body tissues.
 Some of these techniques were described in the section “Radiation therapy for rhabdomyosarcoma.”

-Proton beam radiation is another new approach.
+Proton beam radiation is another newer approach.
 Standard radiation beams give off the same amount of radiation at all points as they pass through the body.
 Proton beam radiation uses radioactive particles that travel only a certain distance before releasing most of their energy.
 Doctors can use this property to limit the radiation reaching normal body tissues.
 This new approach seems promising, but it’s not yet clear if it’s better than other newer forms of radiation therapy.
-It is also expensive and is only available in a handful of centers around the country at this time.
+It is also available in only a handful of centers around the country at this time.